webbiffy/online-shopping-cart/README.md

 ## View project online
 https://webbiffy.github.io/shopping-cart.github.io/

+**Disclaimer: Not looks good yet in mobile version, also other part of code needs improvement**

 ## To run project in local computer:

 1. Make sure you have node installed on your computer.